orainha/w10-facemessenger/README.md

   --input INPUT         set path to user directory
 ```

+## Known issues

+The self-contained executables we provide are currently being flagged as malicious by some anti-malware solutions.
+In case of doubt, feel free to bundle the binaries yourself with PyInstaller and the provided ```pyinstaller.spec``` file.

 ## Support

 Please use the [issue tracker](https://github.com/ricardoapl/w10-facemessenger/issues) to ask for help, request a new feature or report any bugs.